Bepo04/MyFirstMinecraftMod/README.rst

     End and killed the Ender Dragon, I think that players could be able to build some end portals in the overworld (and why not in the nether?), although the price of crafting a End Portal block should be very expensive, I think it would be beautiful.
-As end portals works anywhere in the overworld if you put them correctly, I think the best way to develop this idea should be making the End Portal block craftable
+As end portals works anywhere in the overworld if you put them correctly, I think the best way to develop this idea should be making the End Portal block craftable.